Alex-Genovese/floatversion/README.md

   Without options, produces a single sorted string of all unique items found Filters output as string, column or max.
 Post-output grep requires columns.

   Tests show 'jq' sort methods as more reliable than 'sort -V' esp. with alpha suffixes All cases, returns false if none.
 Direct '2>/dev/null' to quieten messages.

+  Full version required for stdin and pipes.
+Either or both input methods may be used.
+  May also be installed with 'fv' as an alias or symbolic link.

 ```

 - Sort to latest version, to unique or to listed entries, top 3 etc